By Gayle Gander, Head of Marketing at GeoPlace

 - Street lighting: each street light asset has been linked to the nearest USRN, providing instant geographic visualisation of the asset network

-- Gully maintenance: verifying locations and allowing inspections and customer service requests to be help in one place
+- Gully maintenance: verifying locations and allowing inspections and customer service requests to be helped in one place

 - Open spaces: litter bins, dog fouling, fly tipping, park and gardens are all managed and linked using the URSN, giving greater consistency and ease of reporting across departments

 - Customer portals: the Customer Service Advice Teams can click on a map and see immediately what data is held against the USRN.
 Customers can also use the portal to report on every centrally managed service, including flood risks and street lightning requests.
 The council has already seen an increase in the number reported online as opposed to over the phone.

 Sophie Birchall-Rogerson, Senior Management Information Systems Officer at Conwy Council said:

 “Every request for Conwy County’s operational services is now recorded against a USRN.
 As a result, service delivery and KPIs have significantly improved across the board, with more requests being verified and plotted accurately in the correct location first time.
 As a result the council is saving significant amounts of administrative and officer time.
 However, perhaps the most important outcome for the council is the way in which location-linked Customer Portals have been embraced and adopted by the public.
 This demonstrates the council’s commitment to listening and resolving problems, to being transparent and effective in the management of assets and allocation of resources.
 All enabled by the USRN”.

 Creating value with identifiers in an open data world